-Where the retention of records of PI or backed-up records of PI is the primary service provided by the TPSP, the TPSP Agreement must require the TPSP to:
+Where the retention of records of personal information or backed-up records of personal information is the primary service provided by the TPSP, the TPSP Agreement must require the TPSP to:

-- maintain a detailed inventory of the records of PI or backed-up records of PI being retained on behalf of the prescribed entity - a method to track the records being retained
+- maintain a detailed inventory of the records of personal information or backed-up records of personal information being retained on behalf of the prescribed entity - a method to track the records being retained

-Where a TPSP is contracted to retain records of PI or backed-up records of PI, or where a TPSP backs up records of PI it has been contracted to retain, the TPSP Agreement must set out the circumstances in which the TPSP is required to make such records available to the prescribed entity.
-In regard to the circumstances in which backed-up records of PI are required to be made available, the agreement must be in compliance with the Policy, Procedures, and Practices for Back-Up and Recovery of Records of Personal Information.
+Where a TPSP is contracted to retain records of personal information or backed-up records of personal information, or where a TPSP backs up records of personal information it has been contracted to retain, the TPSP Agreement must set out the circumstances in which the TPSP is required to make such records available to the prescribed entity.
+In regard to the circumstances in which backed-up records of personal information are required to be made available, the agreement must be in compliance with the Policy, Procedures, and Practices for Back-Up and Recovery of Records of Personal Information.

-The above requirements apply regardless of whether the TPSP uses remote-based (cloud) systems or on-premises systems.
+The above requirements apply regardless of whether the TPSP uses remote-based (cloud) systems or on-premise systems.